IRELAND GUIDE

 SEAI support is split by measure and eligibility rules.
 Use the right guide for the upgrade you are actively planning.

-Start with the SEAI grants overview for Ireland for the big picture on grant areas and sequencing.
+For a full grant breakdown, start with the SEAI grants overview for Ireland for the big picture on grant areas and sequencing.
 If you are mainly trying to work out whether support could apply to your situation, use the focused SEAI grants eligibility guide.

 Then move to the guide that matches your next likely measure: